JonathanMagnan/ireviewapple.com/pages/documentations/mac-descriptions.md

 <img src="https://www.bhphotovideo.com/images/images2500x2500/apple_mwtl2ll_a_13_3_macbook_air_with_1553858.jpg" width="300">

-The MacBook Air is the best-selling laptop from the Apple serie.
+The MacBook Air is the best-selling laptop from the Apple series.

-This product is loved for it's simple features such as thin, light, powerful enough and the least expensive option in Apple’s laptop lineup.
+This product is loved for its simple features such as thin, light, powerful enough, and the least expensive option in the Apple laptop lineup.

 The new 2020 MacBook Air offers the Touch ID and a Retina display as well as being a faster processor for the double storage capacity (Yay!).

-In day-to-day , the 2020 MacBook Air offers good battery life.
-Apple offers two standard configurations that gives you the Core i3, 8GB of RAM, and 256GB of storage.
+In the day-to-day , the 2020 MacBook Air offers good battery life.
+Apple offers two standard configurations that give you the Core i3, 8GB of RAM, and 256GB of storage.

 The second configuration upgrades you to the quad-core Core i5 processor and doubles the starting storage to 512GB.